 Discussion

-In this investigation, we have shown that sarcomere shortening velocity can explain the difference between the end-systolic force-length relations of an isometric and a work-loop contraction.
-Our simulations show that sarcomere shortening velocity influences contractility via modulation of cross-bridge cycle kinetics.
+In this investigation, we have shown that the dependence of cross-bridge kinetics on sarcomere shortening velocity can explain the difference between the end-systolic force-length relations of an isometric and a work-loop contraction.
+Our biophysical model simulations show that sarcomere shortening velocity influences contractility via modulation of cross-bridge cycle kinetics.
 Sarcomere shortening velocity directly modulates the distortion of the bound cross-bridge.
 Thus, two identical sarcomeres, one that contracts isotonically and shortens to a final length, L, compared to one that contracts isometrically at L, will differ in the number of attached cross-bridges because of their differing histories leading to that sarcomere length.
 The sarcomere that experiences a shortening contraction to reach L will have a lesser proportion of attached cross-bridges and, therefore, will generate less force compared to its isometrically contracting counterpart.
 This is consistent with our model simulations.
 In the HRT model, sarcomere shortening velocity increases the rate of cross-bridge rotation (hfT in Figure 5) and the cross-bridge detachment rate (gxbT in Figure 5).
 This results in a reduction of the overall number of attached cross-bridges thereby impairing force sustainment during the isotonic shortening phase of a work-loop contraction.
-Hence, the end-systolic point occurs sooner, causing the work-loop end-systolic curve to lie to the right of the isometric end-systolic curve (Figure 6).
-Conversely, removing the effect of velocity dependence from the HRT model reduces the rate of cross-bridge rotation (hft) and cross-bridge detachment (gxbt) resulting in ‘unified’ isometric and work-loop end-systolic force-length relations (Figure 7).
+Hence, the end-systolic point occurs earlier in the cycle (see Figure 8C), causing the work-loop end-systolic curve to lie to the right of the isometric end-systolic curve (Figure 6).
+Conversely, removing the effect of velocity dependence from the HRT model reduces the rate of cross-bridge myosin head rotation (hft) and the rate of cross-bridge detachment (gxbt) resulting in similar isometric and work-loop end-systolic force-length relations (Figure 7).

-Using the HRT model we next analysed how each of the two mechanisms contribute to the overall effect of shortening deactivation displayed in Figure 6.
-The two mechanisms include the rate of cross-bridge detachment (gxbT); and the calculation of the rate of cross-bridge myosin head rotation (hfT). shows how the work-loop end-systolic curve responds to the individual removal of velocity dependence from these two mechanisms.
-The results indicate that both instances of removing velocity dependence cause a leftward shift of the work-loop end-systolic curve.
+Using the HRT model we analysed how removing velocity-dependence from the kinetic rate constants hfT or gxbT (see Figure 5) individually contribute to the overall effect of shortening deactivation displayed in Figure 6.
+Figure 12 shows that both instances of removing velocity dependence cause a leftward shift of the work-loop end-systolic curve.
 When velocity dependence is removed from the rate of cross-bridge detachment, the amount of time a cross-bridge spends in the XBpostR force-producing state increases.
 Thus, the cross-bridge is able to sustain force at the given afterload for longer, increasing the extent of shortening.
 The end-systolic point of each work-loop reaches a lower value of sarcomere length (L/L0), resulting in a leftward shift of the end-systolic curve.
 This was the dominant effect.
 Removal of velocity dependence from the rate of cross-bridge head rotation caused only a slight leftward shift of the work-loop end-systolic curve.
 The reduction of hfT meant that more cross-bridges remained in state XBpreR than transitioned to state XBpostR but, since both these states are force-producing, the overall effect on the end-systolic curve is minor.
-The simulations in demonstrate that the effect of sarcomere shortening velocity on cross-bridge detachment accounts for most of the velocity dependent behaviour of work-loop contractions vis-à-vis isometric contractions.
+The simulations in Figure 12 demonstrate that the effect of sarcomere shortening velocity on cross-bridge detachment accounts for most of the velocity dependent behaviour of work-loop contractions vis-à-vis isometric contractions.